ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 contain values of the keys, but instead meta data as described in [METADATA.ini](/doc/METADATA.ini).

-When a key is looked up, keys from the spec-namespace are the first to be searched.
+When a cascading key is looked up, keys from the spec-namespace are the first to be searched.
 When a spec-key is found, the rest of the lookup will be done as specified, probably in a different order than the namespaces enlisted here.

 Usually, the spec-keys do not directly contribute to the value, with one notable exception: the default value (meta data `default`, see in